-False Claims Act and Whistleblower Employee Protections
+The False Claims Act – Whistleblower Protections

 The law protects and encourages employees and others to expose fraud against the government.
 If you are an employee, contractor or agent who is considering filing – or already has filed – a qui tam action, seek the counsel of an experienced attorney.
 Contact Michael S. Bigin or Laurence J. Hasson to learn about your rights and how to protect them.